camisatx/flasker/README.md

 ## How to Use

+### Clone Into Project

+If you are using Flasker within another project, make a bare clone of this repository into a new folder called `api`.
+Starting at the root folder of your project, run:

+`git clone --bare git@github.com:camisatx/flasker.git api`

 ### Initialize Database

 Make sure Postgres engine is running.
 You can use the Docker Postgres engine by running `docker-compose -f docker-compose-dev-locally.yml up postgres`, which will create the database and setup the correct user accounts based on the database settings specified in `docker-compose-dev-locally.yml`.